 NB: Along with these Guidelines, reference should be made to Section 3: "Guidelines for All Sub-Sectors of Tourism".

-This checklist is a summary of the recommended Guidelines.
-It allows a self-check to evaluate consistency with and coverage of core areas.
+This checklist is a summary of the Recommended Guidelines and its Key Elements.
+It allows a self-check for comparison and to ensure consistency with and coverage of core areas given size and nature of operation